This is part three of a four part series on remodeling your bathroom. Learn how to budget for your bathroom remodel here.

 Finishing Your Bathroom Renovation

 As your bathroom renovation becomes more complete, it will then be time to hang accessories, put in a faucet, and complete the detail work.
 You may want the walls painted a particular shade, or have designed the bathroom with a particular trim.
-Once the details are all taken care of, your bathroom renovation will be finished.
+Once the details are all taken care of, your bathroom renovation checklist will be finished.

 As you consider your bathroom renovation timeline, take into consideration: